Quartz with Inclusions aka Included Quartz

 Inclusions in quartz are relatively common.
 They can be air, water, tar, petroleum or any number of other substances.
 Rutile and tourmaline are two of the most common mineral inclusions (in quartz).

-These grow naturally within the quartz over millions of years and often resemble fine strands of hair.
+Rutile is known for its needle-like crystals which are made up primarily of titanium dioxide.
+They grow naturally within quartz crystals over millions of years.
+The inclusions often resemble fine strands of hair.
 For this reason they're sometimes known as Venus hair or Cupid's darts.

 Where asterism is present the gemstone becomes known as star ruby or star sapphire.
 This is because a star-like reflection can be seen.

 Aventurine is another variety of included quartz.
 The microscopic inclusions in aventurine are mostly mica or hematite.
 A spangled or subtle sparkly effect can be seen on the surface of the stone caused by the reflection of light.
 This optical phenomenon is known as aventurescence.

 The rutilated quartz in our first picture is on display in the Smithsonian Museum of Natural History, Washington D.C.
 Photo by Stone Mania.
 The photo is clickable and redirects to the original image.